spevans/swift-project1/doc/initialisation.md

 is written in x86 assembly.

-Boot sectors are always written in ASM due to the small size (512 bytes) and the need to put certain bytes in certain offsets.
+Boot sectors are always written in ASM due to the small size (512 bytes) and the need to put specific bytes at certain offsets.
 It may be possible to write one in C but it would be composed almost entirely of inline assembly due to segment and stack setup, and BIOS calls.